COVELYA GROUP LIMITED – MODERN SLAVERY STATEMENT

-Covelya Group (the “Group”), was formed in April 2020 and its wholly owned group companies include Chelsea Technologies Limited, EIVA a/s, Sonardyne International Limited, and subsidiaries, Wavefront Systems Limited and Voyis Imaging Inc. (together the “Covelya Group” or “Group”).
+Covelya Group Limited (the “Company”), was formed in April 2020 and its wholly owned group companies, include Chelsea Technologies Limited, EIVA a/s, Sonardyne International Limited (and its subsidiaries), Wavefront Systems Limited, Voyis Imaging Inc., and Forcys Limited (together the “Covelya Group” or “Group”).
 We have a zero-tolerance approach to any form of modern slavery, and we are committed to acting in an ethical manner and with integrity and transparency in our business dealings.

 The Company supports the provisions set out in the Modern Slavery Act 2015 (Act).
 This statement is made pursuant to section 54(1) of the Act and constitutes the Group’s slavery and human trafficking statement.

-This statement outlines the steps taken by the Group in the financial year ending 31 March 2021 to ensure that slavery, any form of forced labour or human trafficking is not taking place within any part of our business or within our supply chains.
+This statement outlines the steps taken by the Covelya Group in the financial year ending 31 December 2022 to ensure that slavery, any form of forced labour or human trafficking is not taking place within any part of our business or within our supply chains.

 The Covelya Group has its head office in the United Kingdom and is a leading provider of marine and subsea solutions worldwide, operating in a wide range of sectors within the energy, science, defence, and commercial markets.
-We have 450 employees located in offices across 6 countries including the United Kingdom, Denmark, United States of America, Singapore, Brazil and Canada and an agent and reseller network worldwide.
-In 2020 the companies now forming Covelya Group had a combined annual turnover of over £50 million.
+We have 550 employees located in offices across 6 countries including the United Kingdom, Denmark, United States of America, Singapore, Brazil and Canada and an agent and reseller network worldwide.
+In 2022 the companies now forming Covelya Group had a combined annual turnover of circa £70 million.

 Our Supply Chains